-Xeljanz® is an arthritis drug that is linked to an increased risk of blood clots in the lungs (pulmonary embolism) and death when it is prescribed at high doses.
+Xeljanz® is an arthritis drug that is linked to an increased risk of heart attacks, strokes, cancer, blood clots and death.

 The FDA has added a Boxed Warning label on Xeljanz to warn about the increased risk of blood clots and death with the 10-mg twice-daily dose.